 This paper complements the review by Schellenberg and Weiss (2013), filling in some of the relevant and new areas of research not discussed in 2013.
 There is little dispute that background music has an effect on performing cognitive tasks.
 However, these effects are mediated by the musical background and age of the listener, the type of task, and the composition of the music.
 In this review, I have presented two hypotheses regarding why these differences in task performance may occur.
 First, the serial nature of both the task and the sound may compete for serial processing power.
 Second, the listener’s schemas that are invoked for processing the task and the music may be similar.
 This overlap creates competition that results in poorer performance on the cognitive task.

 The initial goal of this field of research was to determine how music could help support cognitive functioning, but this is a simplistic view.
 Both ‘music’ and ‘cognitive functioning’ are all-encompassing terms that describe complex and multi-faceted concepts.
 Many characteristics of music can be manipulated and, as discussed here, they exert different effects on different components of cognition.
-The results reviewed in this paper make it clear that future research towards uncovering the fine-grained effects of music on cognition will need to take mood and arousal, individual differences of age and musical background, the composition of the music, and the mental processes required to complete a task into account.
+The results reviewed in this paper make it clear that future research towards uncovering the finely-grained effects of music on cognition will need to take mood and arousal, individual differences of age and musical background, the composition of the music, and the mental processes required to complete a task into account.
 Optimally combining these factors may create personalized environments in which background music could support cognitive task performance.

 Bibliography